Goshen College snow removal equipment includes:

 F) Policy for moving cars to help clear parking lot

-This means resident students will be asked by either Student Life or Security to not park in RFC, Music Center, Wyse Hall, or Coffman Hall parking areas when snow storms are approaching or during snowstorms.
+This means resident students will be asked by either Student Life or Campus Safety to not park in RFC, Music Center, Wyse Hall, or Coffman Hall parking areas when snow storms are approaching or during snowstorms.